-Bryce Canyon's Annual Audubon Christmas Bird Count
+Planning a Trip to Bryce in December?
+Join us for Bryce Canyon's Annual Audubon Christmas Bird Count!

-Watching birds is fun and one of America's most popular outdoor activities.
+Watching birds is one of America's most popular outdoor activities.
 No experience is necessary and new participants will be teamed with experienced birders.
 Be a citizen scientist and help researchers assess the health of bird populations and help guide future conservation action.
 Join us for the next Audubon Christmas Bird Count.

 Common and Charismatic Species

 Where to Look

 Traveling to Rainbow and Yovimpa Points at the southern end of the park takes you up to elevations of over 9,000 feet (2,743 m).
 At these high elevations, the park's ponderosa forests transition to mixed conifer woodlands of white fir, limber pine, douglas-fir, quaking aspen, and bristlecone pine.
 Snow levels are much higher here in winter, linger longer into spring, and provide more moisture for a dense understory.
 Species seen more often in this area and along the Bristlecone Loop Trail include dusky grouse, peregrine falcon, Clark's nutcracker, green-tailed towhee, red-breasted nuthatches, pine siskins, and Cassin's finches.